PoC-dev/fallout-fortunes-cookies/README.md

 This is a collection of texts from the
-[Fallout games series](https://en.wikipedia.org/wiki/Fallout_(series)) loading screens.
+[Fallout games series](https://en.wikipedia.org/wiki/Fallout_(series)) loading screens, and other sources.
 They have been reformatted to be used with the [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix)) UNIX command.

 ### Source